OSGeo/PROJ/docs/source/usage/transformation.rst

 Hence the first step in the pipeline is the unitconvert pseudo-projection that makes sure the correct units are passed along to the Helmert transform.
 Most parameters of the Helmert transform are taken from :cite:`Altamimi2002`, except the epoch which is the epoch of the transformation.
-The default setting is to use “coordinate frame” convention of the Helmert transform, but “position vector” convention can also be used.
 The last step in the pipeline is converting the coordinate timestamps back to GPS weeks.

 ::

     proj=pipeline
     step proj=unitconvert t_in=gps_week t_out=decimalyear
-    step proj=helmert
+    step proj=helmert convention=coordinate_frame
          x=0.0127 y=0.0065 z=-0.0209 s=0.00195
          rx=0.00039 ry=-0.00080 rz=0.00114
          dx=-0.0029 dy=-0.0002 dz=-0.0006 ds=0.00001